 Matthews also talked about something called “illusory correlation”, which is why people believe in Murphy’s Law.
 Illusory correlation is when a person wrongly sees a relation between two variables, when in reality no such relation exists.
 These two variables can be a person, action, idea, or event.
 For example, when we are in a traffic jam, we always get the feeling that we’re in the slowest lane.
 This faulty presumption stems from our inherent behavior.
 We focus more on cars going past us than pay attention to ourselves going past other cars.

 David Hand, statistician and professor of mathematics at Imperial College London, reckoned that the law of truly large numbers should make Murphy’s Law occasionally turn true.
 Additionally, selection bias would ensure that those occurrences would linger in our minds for longer, giving the sense that Murphy’s Law is universal, when that’s not really the case.

-Murphy’s Law offshoots
+Offshoots of Murphy’s Law

 Although Murphy’s Law might not be 100% correct when scientifically tested, it occasionally turns out to be true.
 Murphy’s Law captures a jaded and pessimistic view of the world very well, which is why it’s so popular.